 9-11 October 2017, RACV Torquay Resort, 1 Great Ocean Road, Torquay

-Cancer Council Victoria and the Centre for Organisational Change in Person-Centred Healthcare (OCPH) at Deakin University are partnering to deliver the inaugural Clinical Consultation Skills Three Day Education Retreat for Oncology Clinicians.
+Cancer Council Victoria and the Centre for Organisational Change in Person-Centred Healthcare (OCPH) at Deakin University partnered to deliver the inaugural Clinical Consultation Skills Three Day Education Retreat for Oncology Clinicians.

-Run over three days at the luxury RACV Torquay Resort, the event will allow clinicians to fully immerse themselves in experiential learning.
-The program will focus on enhancing core skills and mentoring capabilities in communication for clinical scenarios, including delivering bad news, mismatched expectations, determining goals of care and discussing end-of-life care.
+Run over three days, this immersive experiential learning event focused on enhancing core skills and mentoring capabilities in communication for clinical scenarios, including delivering bad news, mismatched expectations, determining goals of care and discussing end-of-life care.

 Theme: Responding to Emotional Cues